postmodernistx/career-advice-for-juniors/README.md

 28. You don't have to wait for the job ad to show up!
 Send an application.
 Ask the potential hiring manager for a coffee date!
 And with virtual meetings, that's easier than ever.
 29. Tailor your showcase projects for the industry you're applying for.
 If you're applying to an e-commerce company, your dice-rolling game might not be the best example!
 30. If a trainee position requires you to be enrolled in school, put your education before your work experience.
+31. If you save your resume as a PDF, most systems will allow for multipage CVs.
+Add some project screenshots, lessons learned to a separate (later) CV page to demonstrate  your skills.
+Be concise on the first page, elaborate on the coming pages.
+32. Include received awards and recognition, like being the co-worker of the month, a mentor, a study buddy…
+33. Remove irrelevant experience, even if that creates gaps in your resume.
+Or at least, exclude the description unless it _really_ provides some value.
+34. Remove common skills, like "MS Office" or "typing on a keyboard".
+35. I will read your resume first, then your cover letter.
+But the cover letter _will_ be the one convincing me to call (or e-mail) you.

 ## On rejection